 The musical term Pastoral usually refers to rural or folk music.

-The Partial is a harmonic which is made by a single note.
+The Partial is a harmonic that is made by a single note.

 The Partita musical term is an Italian word coming from partire which means to start, usually, this is a cue.